zio/zio/docs/reference/resource/scope.md

 }
 ```

 The `addFinalizerExit` operator lets us add a finalizer to the `Scope`.
+Based on the `Exit` value that the `Scope` is closed with, the finalizer will be run.
+The finalizer is guaranteed to be run when the scope is closed.
 The `close` operator closes the scope, running all the finalizers that have been added to the scope.
+It takes an `Exit` value and runs the finalizers based on that value.

 In the following example, we create a `Scope`, add a finalizer to it, and then close the scope: